 No. Prop bets are not allowed on college sports.
 Aside from that, Tennessee offers all types of wagers.

-We’re here to provide the data and analysis you need to bet with confidence every time.
+No matter who you support, Sports Betting Dime is here to provide the data and analysis you need to bet with confidence every time.
 Our betting tools and editorial coverage can help you quickly gauge the betting value of your favorite teams.

 Betting in Tennessee is a new venture, and we want to help you find the sportsbook that’s right for you.
 Check out the list of our favorite sportsbooks for more information.

 If you’re looking to bet on sports in other parts of the country, head on over to our state-by-state sports betting legal tracker.
 We keep it updated as markets evolve all across America.